 The first wooden and earth fortifications on today’s castle hill were built in the 12th century in relation with the creation of the Lublin castellany.
 Located in the fork of the Bystrzyca River and its tributaries: Czechówka and Czerniejówka, Lublin lay on an important route leading from Rus to Wielkopolska and Silesia.
 When the Polish-Ruthenian border on the Wieprz River became established in the 12th century, the Lublin shielded Poland from invasions from the east and gave shelter to the inhabitants of nearby settlements.
 As it was mentioned, it was the castellan’s seat, whose duties included commanding the castle’s crew, extending it, collecting supplies, holding courts, and collecting tributes to the ruler.
 The first known castellan of Lublin was Wojciech, mentioned in 1224.

 At the beginning of the 13th century, the importance of the Lublin grew.
 The adjacent lands were at this time the subject of battles between the Ruthenia and Małopolska principalities.
 In 1205, the Lublin stronghold put up effective resistance to the besieging armies of Ruthenian prince Roman and in 1244 to the army of prince Daniel.
 Damaged by multiple sieges Lublin stronghold required strengthening, that’s why in the first half of the 13th century, or more likely in the light of recent research at the end of the 13th century, a cylindrical brick defensive-residential tower was built inside the upper part of the castle.
-Then at the end of the thirteenth century or at the beginning of the fourteenth century, a free-standing tower was built on a square plan, on which the chapel was later built.
+Its founders could have been: Prince Bolesław the Chaste, Wenceslaus II of Bohemia or Władysław Łokietek, to whom the free-standing tower in Kazimierz Dolny is also attributed.
+Then, after a short time (at the latest at the time of Casimir the Great, and probably in times of Wenceslaus II), the castle Holy Trinity chapel was built, perhaps set on a slightly older tower on a square plan.